johnwcowan/r7rs-work/TimeAdvancedCowan.md

 `modified-julian-day`: The whole number of days between this date and midnight Universal Time, November 17, 1858 Gregorian.
 Leap seconds are ignored.

-`week-number`: The number of the week in this date's year, between 1 and either 52 or 53.
+`iso-week-number`: The number of the week in this date's year, between 1 and either 52 or 53.
+Week 1 is the first full week where Thursday ia in January.

-`week-year`: The number of the period which begins in week 1 and ends in week 52 or 53.
+`iso-week-year`: The number of the period which begins in week 1 and ends in week 52 or 53.
-It is the same as `year` except possibly for a few days in January.
+It is the same as `year` except for up to six days in January and December.

 `seconds-in-minute`: the number of seconds in the date's minute.